- About Us

 The Burroughs Wellcome Fund’s Career Awards for Medical Scientists (CAMS) addresses the on-going problem of increasing the number of physician scientists and keeping them in research.
 By providing funding to help bridge the gap between the advanced postdoctoral/fellowship training and the early years of faculty service, BWF hopes to bolster the careers of the most promising up and coming scientists.
 This highly competitive program provides $700,000 awards over five years for physician-scientists who are committed to an academic career.
 Proposals must be in the area of basic biomedical, disease-oriented, or translational research.
 Proposals in health services research or involving large-scale clinical trials are ineligible.

-The Center for Advanced Study in the Visual Arts, located in the East Building at the National Gallery of Art, is a research institute that fosters study of the production, use, and cultural meaning of art, artifacts, architecture, and urbanism, from prehistoric times to the present.
+The Center for Advanced Study in the Visual Arts (CASVA), located in the East Building at the National Gallery of Art, is a research institute that fosters study of the production, use, and cultural meaning of art, artifacts, architecture, urbanism, photography, and film worldwide, from prehistoric times to the present.
 Founded in 1979, the Center encourages a variety of approaches by historians, critics, and theorists of art, as well as by scholars in related disciplines of the humanities and social sciences.
 The resident community of scholars consists of the Kress-Beinecke Professor, the Andrew W. Mellon Professor, and approximately 18 fellows at any one time, including senior fellows, visiting senior fellows, research associates, postdoctoral fellows, and predoctoral fellows.